-The climate and diet may be advantageous for longevity, health, and wellbeing.
+The climate and diet may be advantageous for longevity, health, and well-being.

-If you are relocating from Europe or North America, you will find that the exchange rate to the Mexican peso can be rather beneficial to your pocket, and your money stretches further than back home.
+If you are relocating from Europe or North America, you will find that the exchange rate for the Mexican peso can be rather beneficial to your pocket, and your money stretches further than back home.

 Mexico is well-connected.
 Buses travel from North America through Mexico and beyond as far as Panama thanks to the Pan-American Highway.
 You can use it to drive your RV down from Canada or the U.S.

-Mexico City, Cancun, Puerto Vallarta, Los Cabos, Guadalajara amongst others have excellent flight links within Mexico, Northern America and Europe.
+Mexico City, Cancun, Puerto Vallarta, Los Cabos, and Guadalajara amongst others have excellent flight links within Mexico, Northern America and Europe.

 What is it like living in Mexico?

 Living in Mexico can be somewhat adventurous as the country is so vast and there’s so much to explore.

 The key is to connect with expats and locals as soon as you can as their input and advice can be invaluable.

 Mexico is well developed.
 You could live quite a sophisticated lifestyle similar to that of the UK, or the United States as the same modern comforts are available in Mexico.

 However, if you are after a simpler lifestyle, with the basics in an off-grid location in a rustic country casa there are plenty of opportunities for this too.